3 Board of Directors

-The members of the Compensation and the Nomination Committee held three regular meetings in 2018.
-The meeting lasted between two and a half and four hours.
+The members of the Compensation and the Nomination Committee held three regular meetings and an additional meeting together with the Audit Committee in 2019.
+The regular meetings lasted three to five hours.
 All committee members attended all meetings.
-In 2018, no external consultants were present at the committee meetings.
+In addition, the Compensation Committee held two telephone conferences.
+In 2019, no external consultants were present at the committee meetings.

 The Strategy Committee consists of four members: Hans-Peter Schwald is Chairman; Rainer Schmückle, Norbert Indlekofer and Ferdinand Stutz are the other members.
 The Strategy Committee usually meets at least twice a year.
 The meetings are also attended by the CEO and the CFO, and other members of the Group Executive Board and management as appropriate.
 The main duties of the Strategy Committee are:

 - supporting and assisting the Board of Directors in strategic planning, especially in assessing market changes and developments affecting the Group;

 - assessing Autoneum’s short- and long-term strategic orientation, in particular with regard to markets, customers, competitors, products and technologies;

 - support of strategically important projects.